Unless the context specifically indicates otherwise, the meaning of words or terms used in these regulations shall be as follows:

 “Building unit” means any unit of nonresidential development.

-“Condominium” consists of an undivided interest in the common area of a portion of real property coupled with a separate interest in space called a unit, the boundaries of which are described on a recorded final map, parcel map or condominium plan in sufficient detail to locate all boundaries thereof, as defined in Cal.
-Civ.
-Code § 1351.
+Condominium.
+A condominium consists of an undivided interest in the common area of a portion of real property coupled with a separate interest in space called a unit, the boundaries of which are described on a recorded final map, parcel map or condominium plan in sufficient detail to locate all boundaries thereof, as defined in Cal.
+Civil Code § 1351.

 “Contractor” means any individual, firm, corporation, partnership or association duly licensed by the state of California to perform the type of work to be done under a permit or agreement.

-“Customer” means any person, property owner, tenant, firm, corporation, association or agency who uses or desires to obtain domestic water service from the district.
+“Customer” means any person, property owner, tenant, firm, corporation, association or agency who uses or desires to obtain sanitation service from CVWD.

-“Development” means the uses to which the land which is subject to the map shall be put, the buildings to be constructed on it and all alterations of the land and construction incident thereto.
+“Development” means the uses to which the land shall be put, subject to the tract/parcel map, including the buildings to be constructed on it and all alterations of the land and construction incident thereto.

 Development Design Manual (DDM).
-The district’s Development Design Manual provides comprehensive procedural and technical requirements for the planning, design and construction of district service infrastructure required for new development.
+CVWD’s Development Design Manual provides comprehensive procedural and technical requirements for the planning, design and construction of CVWD service infrastructure required for new development.

 “Duplex” means any building containing two dwelling units but not including any building commonly known as a hotel, motel or condominium.